 For me, I think it's all of these things.
 But it's something else.
 It's a time when we all get to be kids again.

-As much fun as it was to dress up like goblins and parade around the neighborhood begging for candy, though, it was just as much fun as a young adult, dressing up to go to a party or two; free of our inhibitions, lost in a world of fantasy.
+As much fun as it was to dress up like goblins and parade around the neighborhood begging for candy, though, it's just as much fun as an adult, dressing up to go to a party or two; free of our inhibitions, lost in a world of fantasy.
 Think about it.
-We got to dress up however we wanted, be whoever we wanted to be.
+We get to dress up however we want, be whoever we want to be.

 Somehow, there's still magic left in the holiday.
 I wonder if I'll ever get too old to enjoy it all.
 I can't imagine I will.
 Vampires and witches and zombies don't seem to outgrow it and they're all much older than I am.